-The Federal Democratic Republic of Ethiopia is Africa’s oldest independent nation, and one of its poorest.
+The Federal Democratic Republic of Ethiopia is Africa’s oldest independent nation and one of its poorest.
 The economy depends on agriculture (coffee is the main export) but the frequency of droughts is increasing and many Ethiopians depend on food aid from abroad.

-The overthrow of the junta in 1991 led to stability, and freedom for Christians.
-The constitution protects freedom of religion, but the government restricts this freedom, fearing that religious groups could bring about a regime change.
-Legislation limits the activities in which religious groups can engage, and non-EOC churches must register with the government.
-Also, the EOC has caused problems for members joining renewal movements or leaving for other denominations.
+The overthrow of the junta in 1991 led to stability and relative freedom for Christians.
+The constitution protects freedom of religion but the government restricts this freedom, fearing that religious groups could bring about a regime change, and demands that churches other than Ethiopian Orthodox register.

 Sources: BBC, Church in Chains Global Guide, Open Doors, Operation World, World Watch List

 Church in Chains in Action

 In February 2019, Church in Chains sent €3,500 in response to an appeal from partner organisation Steadfast Global to restore church buildings in the town of Halaba Kulito which were badly damaged in recent arson attacks.